mae-olsen/CS451_Final_Project/README.md

 # CS451_Final_Project
 Final Project for UA Data Science Course

 The instructions for using this repository and reproducing my results is below.
 Please keep in mind that you will need to edit hard-coded file and directory path names depending on your local structure.
+Additionally, parts I-x can be skipped if the intention is to simply use the inference script, as these parts explain how to reproduce the whole pipeline.

 Part I: Data Cleaning, Exploration, and Augmentation The individual symbol images are contained in symbols/extracted_images directory.